-Government agencies and private-sector organizations and why many countries have legislated non-discrimination or accessibility laws, and even digital accessibility laws.
+Government agencies and private-sector organizations are required by law to adhere to digital accessibility laws and ensure their websites are accessible.
 Examples of these include the Americans with Disabilities Act (ADA) and Section 508 in the United States where about 26% of the people are disabled.
-Europe has EN 301 549, the U.K ensures equal access with the Equality Act of 2010 (EQA) while AODA currently stands out among many provincial laws in Canada.
+Europe has EN 301 549, the U.K. ensures equal access with the Equality Act of 2010 (EQA) while AODA currently stands out among many provincial laws in Canada.

 Accessibility should be incorporated early to achieve accessible web design and development.
 Early adoption will require an accessibility audit– a detailed report and a holistic view of your digital products’ accessibility.
-The report is to be used by your IT team to manually remove accessibility barriers.
+The report will be used by your IT team to manually remove accessibility barriers.
 The concept of remediating your site is referred to as a manual accessibility solution.
 As the oldest form of making a website accessible, it is reliable but takes time.